supercharge-info/supercharge.info/README.md

 # About

-Source code for the javascript portion of [supercharge.info](https://supercharge.info).
+Source code for the web portion of [supercharge.info](https://supercharge.info).

 ## Environment Setup